 The news is currently covering a major US Food and Drug Administration (FDA) recall of the medication Zantac and its generic equivalents.
 However, another word is being used that consumers may not be familiar with – ranitidine.

-At the SMA Law Group, we are closely watching Zantac cases and are ready to help clients who may have been diagnosed with cancer due to using this medication.
+At the SMT Legal, we are closely watching Zantac cases and are ready to help clients who may have been diagnosed with cancer due to using this medication.
 Here, our Pittsburgh Zantac cancer lawyers want to discuss what ranitidine is and how this relates to the recalls.

 Ranitidine and How It Relates to The Zantac Recalls